 Finding Support In Recovery

-When you make the decision to get help for your addiction, you might find some resistance from members of your family.
+When you decide to get help for your addiction, you might find some resistance from your family members.
 If genetics is playing a role in your alcoholism, it’s likely that members of your family struggle with an alcohol use disorder.
 When you admit something is wrong with your behavior, it may be difficult for others with the same problem to come to a similar conclusion.
 You may be talked out of seeking treatment by the very people who would benefit from it too.
 To find support in your recovery:

 - Work with a therapist familiar with addictions and how to support recovery